DefGuard/docs/support-1/how-to-submit-an-issue.md

 To help us diagnose and resolve problems efficiently, please follow the process below when submitting an issue.

 {% hint style="info" %}
-If you are using the OVA VM image, to access the VM and gather logs, please see this chapter: [https://docs.defguard.net/deployment-strategies/ova#accessing-the-vm](https://docs.defguard.net/deployment-strategies/ova#accessing-the-vm)
+If you are using the OVA VM image, to access the VM and gather logs, please see this chapter: [Accessing the VM](../deployment-strategies/ova.md#accessing-the-vm)
 {% endhint %}

 ### 1. Enable debug logging